 The Morning After

-Flynn wakes, seated and slumped forward over a hard bench, the same height as the one he sits on, grey and scratchy and salty.
-He jerks upright and smacks the top of his head on a hard wooden bulkhead.
-He grunts in pain, and reaches up to rub the new egg on his head, but his hands jerk to a stop against the iron manacles around his wrists.
-He's chained to the bench.
+Flynn wakes drowsily.
+He is seated and slumped forward, drooling onto his hands, his cheek pressed against something scratchy and salty.
+He jerks upright, trying to stand, and smacks the top of his head on a hard wooden bulkhead.
+He grunts in pain, and reaches up to rub the new egg on his head.
+His hands jerk to a stop stop against the iron manacles around his wrists, then a moment later the end of the oar he's chained to follows and hits him in the face.
+He growls a bit in pain.
 He looks around him, still dazed by the head bump, and from last night's pipeful of opium or whatever it was.
+His grunts have started to wake others around him chained to their own oars, many of which jerk upright themselves, and soon the room is full of the sound of heads cracking into wooden oars and bulkheads, and rattling chains.

 He hears boots on steps coming down into the hold behind him, several pairs, and the oars on the cargo pile clank as they are picked up.
 The shouting man shouts some more until the "thunk" of an oar on his head quiets him.
 By now more of the slumped bodies have woken up and are looking around, trying to make sense of where they are.
 Once or twice, one gets a bit loud and is quieted by the slap of a cane on his back or a rap on his knuckle to stop him from tugging against his chains.
 While the sailors start at one end of the column, slotting the oars through the slits next to the incredulous but now quiet men, dropping the handles on the benches in front of them, the man in Flynn's red coat saunters to the end of the hold, turns around and stands with his arms crossed, Flynn can just see over the cargo pile.
 Flynn speaks quietly but clearly "nice coat, shithead".
 Thunk!
 The blow catches him in the jaw.
 He spits some blood and clenches his jaw to keep from cursing enough to earn another blow, and to keep his teeth from coming loose.
 "Well" he thinks, "I guess that means they speak my language".